What is OVEX?

 OVEX offers trading in 26 different cryptocurrencies and one fiat currency (the South African Rands - ZAR).
 Exchanges with a smaller number of supported cryptos generally only support the bigger crypto projects, which have all been subject to numerous due diligence processes and that are – in most cases – properly vetted.
 We feel that so is the case with OVEX's supported cryptos as well.
 Accordingly, we deem the risk for any crypto supported by OVEX to be a scam as quite low.
 But, remember, it is never zero.

-As far as liquidity is concerned, OVEX was marked as an untracked listing on Coinmarkecap.
+As far as liquidity and trading volume is concerned, OVEX was marked as an untracked listing on Coinmarkecap.
 CoinGecko had no information on the trading volumes for this exchange either.
 This is not a good sign and we recommend our readers to refrain from creating an account on this exchange.

 Let’s say that you hold a very large amount of a certain cryptocurrency.
 You want to sell that amount.
 Should you do that on a regular trading platform like everyone else?
 Maybe not.
 One of many reasons for executing large trades outside of the normal market place is that large trades may affect the market price of the relevant crypto.
 Another reason, which is connected to the foregoing, is that the order book might be too thin to execute the relevant trade.
 A solution to these problems is what we call OTC-trading (Over The Counter).